 You can learn more about using GTM variables here.

-In a nutshell, the paid search advertising is a dynamic field where multiple tactics and tools must be utilized if you want to develop effective campaigns.
+In a nutshell, paid search advertising is a dynamic field where multiple tactics and tools must be utilized if you want to develop effective campaigns.
 Although PPC requires a significant investment, if done right, your business will start reaping benefits over time.
 Test the strategies above and direct your focus towards the ones that bring you a better ROI overall.